bnuredini/pathsurfer/README.md

 ## License

-Licensed under MIT.
+This project is released under the MIT license.
 See the [LICENSE](./LICENSE) file for more information.